 Diebold, Piazzesi and Rudebusch (2005) advocate the factor approach for yield curve modeling as it provides a succinct summary of the few sources of systematic risks that underlie the pricing of various tradable financial assets.
-Among the alternative model choices, we adopt the Nelson-Siegel latent factor framework without imposing the no-arbitrage condition.22 The classic Nelson-Siegel (1987) model summarizes the shape of the yield curve using three factors: L_t (level), S_t (slope), and C_t (curvature).
-Compared to the no-arbitrage affine or quadratic factor models, these factors are easy to estimate, can capture the various shapes of the empirically observed yield curves, and have simple intuitive interpretations.23 The three factors typically account for most of the information in a yield curve, with the R^2 for cross-sectional fits around 0.99.
-While the more structural noarbitrage factor models also fit cross-sectional data well, they do not provide as good a description
+Among the alternative model choices, we adopt the Nelson-Siegel latent factor framework without imposing the no-arbitrage condition.
+The classic Nelson-Siegel (1987) model summarizes the shape of the yield curve using three factors: L_t (level), S_t (slope), and C_t (curvature).
+Compared to the no-arbitrage affine or quadratic factor models, these factors are easy to estimate, can capture the various shapes of the empirically observed yield curves, and have simple intuitive interpretations.
+23 The three factors typically account for most of the information in a yield curve, with the R^2 for cross-sectional fits around 0.99.
+While the more structural no-arbitrage factor models also fit cross-sectional data well, they do not provide as good a description of the dynamics of the yield curve over time.
+24 As our focus is to connect the dynamics of the yield curves with the evolution of the macroeconomy and the exchange rate, our model extends the dynamic Nelson-Siegel model proposed in Diebold et al. (2006) to the international setting, as presented in Section 3.2 below.
+25

-21Briefly, the expectations hypothesis says that a long yield of maturity m can be written as the average of the current one-period yield and the expected one-period yields for the coming m-1 periods, plus a term premium.
+Briefly, the expectations hypothesis says that a long yield of maturity m can be written as the average of the current one-period yield and the expected one-period yields for the coming m - 1 periods, plus a term premium.
 See Thornton (2006) for a recent example on the empirical failure of the expectations hypothesis.

-$^{^{22}}$ Since the Nelson-Siegel framework is by now well-known, we refer interested readers to Chen and Tsang (2009) and references therein for a more detailed presentation of it.
+Since the Nelson-Siegel framework is by now well-known, we refer interested readers to Chen and Tsang (2009) and references therein for a more detailed presentation of it.